rammurmu/runash-blog/about.md

 🎓 The single most important element of our business model is the management team responsible for making the live retail streaming platform. immediate market-specific knowledge, and experience in implementing the business plans. &amp; changing the nature of retailing &amp; redefine the business mode<br>
 [📚 Learn more »](https://)

-🧑‍🏫 FOUNDER 🎤 STORY 🐢JOURNEY 🚣<br>
+🧑‍🏫 FOUNDER STORY AND JOURNEY <br>
- Journey from a 🏞️ small village in 🇮🇳 India to 🇺🇸 Sillicone Valley 🌉 Y Combinator startup school community member
+ Journey from a small village in India to Sillicone Valley Y Combinator startup school community member

 [Learn more »](https://)